-The University Center of Lake County provides several options for students who wish to become certified teachers.
+The University Center of Lake County provides several options for students who wish to become licensed teachers.
 The paths to certification vary based on:

 - whether the candidate has already earned a bachelor’s degree